wanghaisheng/heytcm-docs/src/content/docs/guides/editing-the-grid.md

 ## Importing and Exporting Fields

-OpenMarch can save your custom field as a `.fielddots` file.
+HeyTCM can save your custom field as a `.fielddots` file.

 - Any background image imported _will not_ be saved in the `.fieilddots` file
 - The field is not saved to a file automatically and must be exported manually if you want to use it in other shows